-My dream began driving Roman Emperor Constantine to the local high school on a Friday night.
-He is in the passenger side sitting stone-faced as I debrief him the basic intent and rules of American football.
+In the dream I was driving Roman Emperor Constantine to the local high school on a Friday night.
+He is in the passenger side sitting stone-faced as I debrief him on the basic intent and rules of American football.
 He does not appear to care or be paying attention, leaning dramatically when vehicles pass by traveling the opposite direction.

 I ramble on, unsure whether or not Constantine understands English much less the procedures I’m describing.

 “…And so we sometimes refer to football players as modern day gladiators.
-Even today we use many words from your time.”
+We actually use many words from your time and language.”

-I hand Constantine my Bob’s Subs and Sandwich Shop T-shirt and a pair of khaki dad shorts.
-I try not to act surprised when he accepts my advice.
+I hand Constantine my Bob’s Subs and Sandwich Shop T-shirt and a pair of khaki dad-shorts.
+I try not to act surprised when he accepts them, but my jaw drops when he changes right there in the parking lot.
 We begin walking as Constantine breaks the silence.

 “This is your stadium?”

-Constantine ducks and puts his arms overhead when first hearing the announcers on the speaker system.
-He watches the game, and after a while seems to enjoy the battle cries of the drums and brass instruments.
+Constantine ducks, covers his head with his elbows when first hearing the announcers on the speaker system.
+He watches the game, and after a while seems to enjoy the battle cry of the drums and brass instruments.

 “What nations battle here?” asks Constantine.